 If you believe your phone or computer was seized illegally, your criminal defense lawyer can file a motion with the court to have the device returned.

 On the other hand, if the device was seized legally by using a search warrant, it could be kept for awhile as evidence — which your defense attorney also could contest in court.

 So you see, you do have legal rights in the event that police seize or search your computer or cell phone.

-To protect these legal rights, contact the Neal Davis Law Firm for a free legal review of your case, and let us help.
+To protect these legal rights, contact the Neal Davis Law Firm for a legal review of your case, and let us help.